DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/getting-started/quick-start/Saving Point Cloud.rst

 3. Select "Files" (the first button in the upper-left corner).

-4. Select "Save 3D data" from the File dropdown menu.

-5. Select a path to save the point cloud.
+4. Select "Save 3D data" from the File dropdown menu to save the point clouds.